elynch90/racknergate/README.md

  Please refer to the attached PDF for the full contents of the letter as received.

 ## 🧾 Their Official Claim
+* see Lynch Decision Letter – May 21, 2025 for original
 <image src='screenshot_a.png'></image>

 ## METADATA OF EHIBIT A